-Web beacons are also known as pixels and/or tracking tags.
-When you access certain pages of OIC’s website through digital advertising on Facebook, the web beacon generates a notice of your visit for conversion tracking.
-Conversion tracking allows Facebook Ads to measure the performance of OIC advertisements based on consumer activity and to report the ad performance to OIC.
+Web beacons are also known as tracking pixels and/or tracking tags.
+When you access certain pages of the OIC’s website through digital advertising on Facebook or similar social media platforms, the web beacon generates a notice of your visit for conversion tracking.
+Conversion tracking allows Facebook Ads to measure the performance of OIC advertisements and report the ad performance to the OIC.
 Conversion tracking reports inform the advertiser whether consumers who view or interact with an ad later visit a particular site or perform desired actions on that site.
-Facebook Ads will then provide OIC with summary-level conversion tracking reports that contain no personal information about consumers.
-These reports will allow OIC to measure how effective Facebook advertisements are to OIC’s digital advertising outreach and education efforts.
+Facebook Ads will then provide the OIC with summary-level conversion tracking reports that contain no personal information about consumers.
+These reports will allow the OIC to measure how effective Facebook advertisements are to the OIC’s digital advertising outreach and education efforts.

 What we collect if you volunteer information

-If during your visit to our website you participate in a survey, send an email, or perform some other transaction, the following additional information will be collected:
+If during your visit to our website you participate in a survey, send an email or perform some other transaction, we will collect:

 Personal information and choice

 You may choose whether to provide personal information online.